mathie/mathie.github.io/_drafts/there-and-back-again-a-packets-tale.markdown

 * some of the tools that we can use to explore all these concepts.

 I might even dive a little into the implementation of a network protocol.
-For some reason -- and it couldn't have been because I was drunk at the time! -- the note, "Implement a TCP/IP Stack in Go" appeared one day on my Someday/Maybe todo list.
+For some reason -- and it couldn't possibly have been because I was drunk at the time! -- the note, "Implement a TCP/IP Stack in Go" appeared one day on my Someday/Maybe todo list.
 Perhaps creating a complete protocol stack is a bit much, but taking a look into the Linux kernel to see how things are implemented could be insightful.

-I'd like to experiment a little with screencasting, too.
+I'd like to experiment a little with screen casting, too.
 I'm aiming to put together a series of short talks for conferences (lightning talks, and I'm submitting longer talks to every conference I see issuing a Call For Papers!) on various aspects of this overarching theme.
 I've got some notes together for a